Horace DeVaughn: Execution

 The law replacing hanging with electrocution in Alabama went into effect just weeks before DeVaughn's death.
 DeVaughn was put to death at Kilby Prison in the electric chair and was also the first person to be executed at Kilby Prison.
 While the chair would later be painted yellow with highway paint and nicknamed "Yellow Mama", the chair was actually painted white at the time of DeVaughn's execution.
 One of A.B.
 Moore's brothers, George Moore, traveled from Coffeyville, Kansas, to serve as a witness to DeVaughn's execution, with DeVaughn's permission.

 DeVaughn entered the execution chamber singing hymns with three spiritual advisors who had administered last rites minutes prior.
 After entering the execution chamber but before sitting in the chair, he and the ministers prayed.
 When a warden asked him if he had a final statement, one news report said he replied, "No, sir, I don't believe I have," while another said he replied, "I don't think there is any more I can say.
 I have made my confession.
 I have made myself right with the Lord, and I am ready to go."
-DeVaughn's final request as he was strapped into the chair was for one of the ministers attending to him to bid his mother goodbye on his behalf; he also wrote a letter to his mother and sister Ollie bidding them farewell.
+DeVaughn's final request as he was strapped into the chair was for one of the ministers attending to him to bid his mother goodbye on his behalf; prior to being led to the chamber, he had written a letter to his mother and sister Ollie bidding them farewell.

 DeVaughn underwent three 2,000-volt discharges between 12:30 am and 12:42 am.
 Prison officials posited that DeVaughn was unconscious after the first application of electricity but justified the additional applications by stating that DeVaughn was "a man of powerful build and physique, and of tremendous physical strength, making his resistance to the lethal current far greater than that of the average person."
 Witnesses to the execution observed smoke arising from DeVaughn's leg electrodes during the third application of electricity; they also reported seeing sparks and smelling the odor of burning flesh during DeVaughn's execution.

 H.C.
 Norman, the Kilby Prison engineer, resigned from his position prior to DeVaughn's execution.
 While his resignation was effective May 1, almost a month after the execution, he did not participate in the preparation or events surrounding DeVaughn's execution at all, and stated that he was resigning due to his opposition to being present at condemned inmates' electrocutions.

 Before the execution, his family did not make a request for his body; reporters posited that the University of Alabama's medical department would therefore take possession of his body afterwards.